 A Guide to Qualifying Times

 When you enter a gala, you'll do it via our Club Organiser.
-Only those races you are eligible to take part in will be visible to you.
-So you never need to worry that you'll get it wrong.
+Only those races you are eligible to take part in will be visible to you, so you never need to worry about getting it wrong.

 Where will I see Qualifying Times?